orinu/assembly-compiler-in-C/README.md

 ```
 >   make
 ```
-The assembly files need to be with an **`.as` extension** .
+The assembly files need to be with an **`.as` extension**.
-After compile you can send the file names to the program as arguments (without the file extensions).
+After compile, you can send the file names to the program as arguments (without the file extensions).

 To compile the files x.as, y.as, hello.as you need to run:
 ```